saytoonz/Noteify/README.md

 # Note-ify

-New!

-Share grocery lists instantly via email and device-to-device push notifications with the click of a button.

 Create Beautiful Notes

 Create stunning notes with a wide variety of rich text formatting options.
 Images can be inserted into your notes or take a photo with your camera and add it directly into your note.
 Insert links into your notes with the click of a button.